 This process takes place over the course of two years and in the company of a cohort of other churches (typically 6-8).
 Our goal is always to assemble a diverse cohort that represents a range of theologies and worship expressions, and our hope is that churches are able to engage in a collaborative environment and learn from one another.

-Our next cohort will run from spring 2023-25 and is open to all U.S. churches.
-Most activities will take place virutally with in-person retreats in spring 2023, winter 2024, and fall 2024 (location TBD).
+Our next cohort will run from spring 2024-26 and is open to all U.S. churches.
+Most activities will take place virtually with in-person retreats in spring 2024, winter 2025, and fall 2026 near Spokane at a retreat center.
+Our spring 2024 kick-off retreat is tentatively scheduled for May 6-9, 2024.

 How Your Church Benefits